jundalisay/superb/content/en/research/kepler/harmony/book-1/part-33.md

+## Proposition 36

-## Proposition 36: The side of the Octagon has a Geometrical description from its Angles, as equally does the side of the star Octagon, being the chord subtending three eighths of a circle, and they [the sides] are of the eighth degree
+**The side of the Octagon has a Geometrical description from its Angles, as equally does the side of the star Octagon, being the chord subtending three eighths of a circle**

-of knowledge, individually, the former being an Elasson, the latter a Mizon; combined, they [the sides] are of the sixth degree [of knowledge], and bear a particular proportion one to another.’*^'’
+These sides are of the 8th degree of knowledge, individually.
+The former is an Elasson, the latter a Mizon.

+When combined, they [the sides] are of the sixth degree [of knowledge], and bear a particular proportion one to another.

 In short, the area is inexpressible, in fact a Medial.

 Let the octagon be UQTX)XRSP, and the star UOSQXPTRU^^^: therefore when a pair of lines, say QT, TO, containing the ti octagon angle QTO, have a line drawn through their other ends Q, O, the connecting line is the side of a Tetragon, because half of eight is four.

 Therefore, after a Tetragon has been constructed in the circle (to leave out other ways of constructing the Octagon), let there he drawn from the center L a perpendicular to its side 0(^ to cut the side in M